 “An agency man”

-“Embrace your emotions,” his wife said, repeating what she often said when they were out walking the dog.
+“Learn to embrace your emotions,” his wife said when they were out walking the dog.
 “This is part of rediscovering yourself.
 Read literature, go to art exhibitions, and if you find yourself crying, it’s a sign you’re putting the Agency behind you.”

-Emmanuel didn’t cry.
-And his experiences in the “Agency” filled his nightly dream world, and disturbed his concentration in the same way that sex had when he was a teenager.
-The worst had been that final month with the formal letters, the ostracization by his colleagues, and finally an ice-cold meeting.
+Emmanuel couldn’t cry.
+But he did shake.
+His experiences in the Agency filled his nightly dream world, and in the daytime the slightest things could jolt a memory and he’d find his face whitening and muscles tensing.
+The memories of the carnage and panic after a bomb was one.
+And there were moments in the field.
+But the worst had been in the office during that final month with the formal letters, the ostracization by his colleagues, and finally an ice-cold meeting.

-Emmanuel was at his desk before his team.
-He smiled as each of them arrived, asked after their family or hobby or interest, and exchanged a joke.
-The casualness felt like an act, but when he had arrived they looked terrified of him – the ex intelligence officer who pretended he was just a financial accountant.
-That was when he decided to appear relaxed and approachable, and try and avoid criticism.
+Emmanuel’s office was on the ground floor of a complex of low buildings that spread like a university campus between lawns and trees and recreation facilities.
+His team’s desks were in a horse-shoe facing his.
+He’d arrived early, as was his habit.
+He smiled as each of his team arrived, asked after their family or hobby or interest, and exchanged a joke.
+The casualness felt like an act, but it was essential.
+When he first arrived they’d looked terrified of him – the ex intelligence officer who pretended he was just a financial accountant.
+I should have worn the pink shirt, he said to himself.

 The team had been at work for almost an hour when they hit him with it.
-“Emmanuel, you wanted to be told if Glynefeld did something unexpected.
+“Emmanuel, you wanted to be told if our opponents did something unexpected.
 They’ve just signed an eight million dollar contract with a US military supplier.
 That’s a first.
-They’ve never touched military before.”
+They’ve never touched military contracts before.”

 Emmanuel felt his heart pattering.
-He hadn’t predicted this, he hadn’t issued a warning.
-If it was true, there would be questions about his competence at intelligence and the value of his team.
+He hadn’t predicted this, he hadn’t issued a warning to the exec.
+If it was true, there would be questions about whether his intelligence team earned its keep.
 “Who else knows?”
 Bad news travels fast, and appearing to dither was a sign of incompetence.

-The first of the attendees was wearing a large black face mask that bulged erratically over his beard.
-He had the narrowed eyes and forward lean that characterised someone looking for a fight.
-“Did you find this happening at the last place you worked?”
-The name of the agency wasn’t mentioned, but it was clear his opponent knew Emmanuel was an ex intelligence officer.
-The cover story hadn’t worked.
+The first of the attendees was wearing a large black face mask.
+It was a hang-over from the Covid-19 period, and it bulged erratically over his beard.
+He had narrowed eyes and leant forward in the way of someone looking for a fight.
+“I imagine these crises were everyday stuff in the last place you worked,” he said.
+The name of the agency wasn’t mentioned, but his opponent knew about Emmanuel’s history.
+It had been this man who’d accused him of having the morals of a Hollywood character.

 That was the end of the chatter.
 Emmanuel worked the conferencing technology in silence and waited for people to connect.
 At least the home workers were not hidden behind masks.

 The quizzing came from the man with the masked beard.
-“Emmanuel, surely you could have guessed they were going this way, couldn’t you?
-You watch their recruitment patterns, their engagements, office chatter.
+“Emmanuel, you watch their recruitment patterns, their engagements, and you pick up bits of their office chatter.
 Did you miss something?”

-“This was an unknown unknown – completely left field.”
+“This was an unknown unknown – it was completely left field.”

 “No.” A short and sharp answer.